mapeditor/tiled/docs/manual/automapping.rst

    region can be used to connect the two parts of the rule, since empty output tiles are ignored by default.

-Multiple Rules in One Rulefile
+Multiple Rules in one Rule Map
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Multiple rules are possible in one rulemap.
-However, if you want to
-have the rules applied in a certain sequence, you should use multiple
+Since Tiled 1.9, the rules within one rule map are matched concurrently by
+default, so they can't take into account changes made by other rules defined in
+the same rule map.

+If you have some rules that depend on the output of other rules, you have two
+options.
+The easiest is to use the :ref:`MatchInOrder
+<automapping-MatchInOrder>` option to disable concurrent matching of rules.
+In
+this case, each match will apply its changes directly, affecting the further
+application of rules (including the current one).

-**rulefiles** and define the sequence within the **rules.txt** file.
-As
+Alternatively, use multiple **rule maps** and define the desired sequence
-of now there also is a certain sequence within one rulemapfile.
+within the ``rules.txt`` file.
+This can provide better performance since it
+still allows the rules within each rule map to be matched concurrently.

+Rules are applied (and matched, if using :ref:`MatchInOrder
+<automapping-MatchInOrder>`) in the order in which they appear in the rule map.
+Rules with smaller Y value come first, and if there are rules at the same Y
-Generally speaking the regions with small y value come first.
-If there
+value, then the rules with smaller X come first.
+On orthogonal maps this
-are regions at the same y value, then the x value is taken into account.
-On orthogonal maps this ordering scheme is the same as for reading in
+ordering scheme is the same as for reading in most western countries (left to
-most western countries (Left to right, top to bottom).
-The order within
+right, top to bottom).
-one rulemap may be changed later, once tiled is capable of utilizing
-multiple threads/processors.
-So if you want to rely on a certain
-sequence, use different rulemaps and order these in the rules.txt

 Definition of Inputs
 --------------------